ArpitSingh4010/ArpitSingh4010/README.md

 <div align="center">

-💡 I’m a **developer** passionate about building scalable apps, exploring machine learning, and contributing to open source.
+💡 I'm a **developer** passionate about building scalable apps, exploring machine learning, and contributing to open source.
 ✨ I enjoy turning ideas into real-world projects and creating solutions with clean design and strong functionality.

 </div>